mche1987/proxy-es6-example/README.md

 # Proxy sampling

-Two way data binding to sample form using ES6's proxies.
+Two way data binding of a sample form using ES6's proxies.